act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Passed Example 1

-The text content automatically updates after the page completes loading.
+The text content of the `span` element automatically updates after the page completes loading.
 A button is available to stop the automatic updates.
+The rule is not applicable to the first `p` element because it has a child (the `span` element) whose content updates.

 ```html
 <body onload="startUpdates()">